Zilliqa/zq2/docs/api/eth/net_peerCount.doc.md

 # Description

 Returns the number of peers currently connected to the client.
-In zq2, always returns `"0x0"`.

 # Curl